thereseohanlon/java-training-revenue/README.md

 3. Autowire the ```ScreeningDatabase``` into the ```ScreeningService``` class, removing previous references to ```new```.
 4. Update the ```ScreeningService``` to itself be a service bean using the ```@Service``` annotation.
 5. Now, autowire the ```ScreeningService``` into the new ```ScreeningController```.
 6. Now add a new method to the ```ScreeningController``` called _getScreening_.
-This method should take a String as a name, annotated with the ```@RequestParam``` annotation, and return a String result.
+This method should take a String as a name, annotated with the ```@PathVariable``` annotation, and return a String result.
 7. Cut the code from the main class we previously wrote and put it here.
 The main class should now be empty, except for the line ```SpringApplication.run(TagTraining...``` which initializes our whole app.
 What we want to do in this method is to simply get the screening for a name we pass in from our browser from our service.
 Then instead of printing the result, simply returning it.
 This means then result will then display on our browser.
-8. Add the ```@RequestMapping("/screening")``` annotation to give ourselves a path to our new method.
-This will be the route to call the controller which Spring will map to.
+8. Add the ```@GetMapping("/screenings")``` annotation to give ourselves a path to our new method.
+This will be the route to call the controller which Spring will map our URL to.
 9. Run the Spring app and test it out!
-Try hitting ```http://localhost:8080/screening?name=Joe``` and the result for Joe should appear in the browser.
+Try hitting ```http://localhost:8080/screenings/Joe``` and the result for Joe should appear in the browser.

 [conditional_logic]: <https://app.pluralsight.com/course-player?clipId=08c83d54-1d3e-456a-b122-cb3673f607b3>
 [if_else_statements]: <https://app.pluralsight.com/course-player?clipId=a8930d13-7598-4dd4-b2c6-6b7b0af0f90a3>